EslamAshraf32/Mega-Analysis-Project/README.md

 ## 🗂️ Project Phases

 ### 1. 🔍 Data Cleaning & Validation (SQL Server)

-Performed rigorous data audits using dynamic SQL, foreign key checks, and NULL validations across all tables:
+" make sure to read the docs it contains all the insights with its recommenadations. " Performed rigorous data audits using dynamic SQL, foreign key checks, and NULL validations across all tables:

 * Removed duplicates and invalid rows